infinitered/reactotron/readme.md

 You plug it into your app as a dev dependency so it adds nothing to your product builds.

-The app comes in two forms:
+The app comes in two forms, which share the same [back end](https://github.com/reactotron/reactotron/tree/master/packages/reactotron-core-server):

 ### Desktop